 Each question took Youngdahl down a research rabbit-hole.
 The film covering the surface of the water?
 Reading a book on the history of slime enlightened Youngdahl to some religious theories that humans originated from slime.
 The algae-like film Youngdahl discovered at the mangroves creates oxygen.
 This particular slime is responsible for transforming our planet into its current oxygenated state, killing off whatever could not live with the gas.
 The name?
 Named after Joseph Masters, an early white settler in the region.
 The outcome of this research is translated into the sun visors (which are functional), glass drawings, a collection of artifacts (presumably found on the site), and a zine that distills the larger works into a small and singular object.

 The Brizdle-Schoenberg Special Collections Center specializes in artists’ publication projects, prints, and illustrated rare books.
 They are supported by the Ringling College Library Association.
 Their pedagogy includes broadening the scope of materials one might engage with at a library.
 Visitors to the center will discover a range of books, printed materials, and primary sources from independent artist publishing — to historic objects — to prints from guest artists of the past.
-The collection is primarily used by visiting classes, but is also open to students, faculty, staff, and members of the public, by appointment.
-Visitors can tell the librarians what specific or general books, art, or ephemera they are interested in viewing, or they can come in and browse it all.
+The collection is used by classes, groups, and individual researchers and is open to students, faculty, staff, and members of the public by appointment.
+Visitors can tell the librarians what specific books, art, or ephemera they are interested in viewing, or they can schedule a research consultation to discover materials in the collection.

 *Note: The Alfred R. Goldstein Library is currently swipe-access only, accessible with a Ringling College ID.
 Members of the public can make an appointment to see the exhibition Monday-Friday.